Lattices in complete rank 2 Kac-Moody groups: Minimality of covolumes among cocompact lattices

 Finally, as $C_{\Gamma_{x_2}}(M_2)$ stabilises $(x_2,z_i)$, it follows that $C_{\G_{x_2}}(y_{z_i})\leq\G_{z_i}$.
-It follows that $y_1\in\G_{z_i}$ and so $\langle y_1, y_2\rangle\leq \G_{z_i}$ .
+It follows that $y_1\in\G_{z_i}$ and so $\langle y_1, y_2\rangle\leq \G_{z_i}$.
 Assume that $y_1$ acts on $M_{z_i}$ as a subgroup of $K_{z_i}\in\{S_4, A_5\}$.
 If $o(y_1)\leq 15$, then $|\G_{x_1}|\leq 15\cdot 60$ and in particular, $|\G_{x_1}\cap T|\leq 15\cdot 5=75$.
 As we remarked earlier, $\G_{x_1}\cap T=\G_{x_2}\cap T$, and so $|\G_{x_2}\cap T|\leq 75$.
 Since $\G_{x_2}$ acts on $M_2$ as a subgroup of a normaliser of split torus, $|\G_{x_2}|\leq 2\cdot 75=150$, which leads to the usual contradiction as $\frac{1}{15\cdot 60}+\frac{1}{150}\geq\frac{2}{q+1}$ for $q\geq 257$.
 Hence, $o(y_1)>15$ and so there exists $y_1'\in\langle y_1\rangle$ with $[y_1',M_{z_i}]=1$ for all $i$.
 In this case we will use $y_1'$ in the place of $y_1$ in all the previous subgroups.
 By iterating this argument we may show that $\langle y_1\rangle\triangleleft\G$ which is a contradiction.

 We are now reduced to the last possible situation: $\G_{x_1}$ acts on $M_1$ as a subgroup of $N_{M_1}(M_1\cap T)$.
-Notice, that because of the symmetry between $x_1$ and $x_2$ to finish the analysis it remains to consider the case when $\G_{x_2}$ acts on $M_2$ as a subgroup of $N_{M_2}(M_2\cap T)$.
+Notice that because of the symmetry between $x_1$ and $x_2$, to finish the analysis it remains to consider the case when $\G_{x_2}$ acts on $M_2$ as a subgroup of $N_{M_2}(M_2\cap T)$.

 But in this case $\langle \G_{x_1}, \G_{x_2}\rangle \leq N$.
-Hence, we may move to the next vertex $y$ on our graph.
-Using the previous argument we obtain that again that the only possible case will be $\G_y\leq N$, and so on and so forth.
-Therefore, in the end of this case, the only possible conclusion will be $\G\leq N$, which is a contradiction as $N$ is not a uniform lattice of $G$, nor does it contain any uniform lattice. \end{proof}
+Hence we may move to the next vertex $y$ on our graph.
+Using the previous argument we obtain again that the only possibility will be $\G_y\leq N$, and so on and so forth.
+Therefore, in the end of this case, the only possible conclusion will be $\G\leq N$.
+This is a contradiction, as $N$ is not a cocompact lattice of $G$, nor does it contain any cocompact lattice. \end{proof}